 As a Graphic Designer by trade, I suppose photography was a natural progression.
-Over the last few years it has become more of a primary creative endeavor.
+Over the last few years it has become a primary creative endeavor.
 Starting from ground zero with new equipment and learning on the fly has certainly made the process interesting.
 So in the infamous words of Bob Ross, let’s just say there’s been quite a few “happy accidents”.
-So with a passion for this big blue marble we call home, my foray into Nature-Inspired Art Photography is a journey if you will.
-A visual exploration into the beauty, colors and textures of Nature as it blooms and morphs through the seasons allowing me to capture “micro-moments” in time.
+With a passion for this big blue marble we call home, my foray into Nature-Inspired Art Photography is a journey.
+A visual exploration into the beauty, colors and textures of Nature as it blooms and morphs through the seasons and capturing “micro-moments” in time.

 Following the bloom cycle of flowers in and around local gardens is full of colorful surprises.
 There’s lots of early wake-up calls.
 Often getting up close and personal with blooming flowers requires you to spend time sitting in the dirt.
 Words cannot express how rewarding that can be.
 Cactus flowers are definitely a favorite.
 Sometimes you get lucky and a bee will “photo-bomb” a picture at just the right moment!!